evervault/evervault-node/README.md

 ### Outbound Relay

 You may configure the SDK to automatically route all outbound HTTPS requests through [Relay](https://docs.evervault.com/product/relay) by setting `relay` to `true` in the initialization options.
-Note: cage runs will not be sent through Relay, your data will be decrypted as it enters the cage.
+Note: Cage runs will not be sent through Relay; your data will be decrypted as it enters the Cage.

 ```javascript
 const evervaultClient = new Evervault('<API-KEY>', { relay: true });